The 8 Most Popular Residential Architectural Styles

 Contemporary and Modern

 Contemporary architecture focuses on clean lines, expansive glass, open floor plans, and integration with nature.
-While it may draw inspiration from mid-century modern roots, today’s contemporary homes embrace energy efficiency, minimalist design, and smart home technology.
+Today's contemporary homes embrace energy efficiency, minimalist design, and smart home technology.

 Flat roofs, asymmetrical shapes, and industrial materials like steel and concrete define these forward-thinking structures.
 In coastal settings like West Palm Beach, contemporary homes often use floor-to-ceiling windows to maximize natural light and showcase views.
 These properties appeal to buyers who prioritize sleek aesthetics, innovation, and functional design.